Azure/Azure-Sentinel/Tools/Create-Azure-Sentinel-Solution/V3/README.md

 To resolve this issue, it's recommended that you install the YAML Toolkit for Powershell.

 See [Setup](#setup) to install the YAML Toolkit for PowerShell.

+#### ARM-TTK failue for ContentProductId, Id Issues

+If you see arm-ttk error for 'contentProductId' and 'id' for 'Ids should be derived from ResourceIds' then you can ignore this error validations.

+#### FILE EXTENSIONS

+Make sure to specify file extension in lower case and and not caps(eg: office365.JSON).